mrayyan2001/nomu-htux/1 Basic concepts/docs.md

 6. **Configure Your Domain**:
    - After purchasing the domain, you can configure it to point to your website, set up email addresses, and link it to your hosting provider.

-Here’s a guide on **How to Buy a Host and Upload Files to a Host**:

 ## How to Buy a Host and Upload Files to a Host